-CISCO Networking I is the first of four courses designed in accordance with the requirements for the CISCO Certified Network Associate (CCNA) exam.
-The course introduces the basics of networking.
+CISCO Networking I is the first of four courses designed in CISCO Networking I is the first of four courses leading to the CISCO Certified Network Associate (CCNA) designation.
+The course introduces students to networking, devices, IP addressing, media and design, topology and cabling.
+Instruction is based on the CISCO curriculum.
 One computer per student is assigned for the course.

-ITEC 1340 Server and Network Concepts 3 Credit Hour(s) 2 Lecture Hour(s) 2 Lab Hour(s)
+ITEC 1340 Server and Network Concepts

+3 Credit Hour(s) 0 Lecture Hour(s) 3.5 Lab Hour(s)

-This course provides students with a hands-on introduction to many of the important technologies involved in web programming, web site design, and web server maintenance.
-Topics covered include best practices administration of a web server, and network considerations specific to the World Wide Web.
+This course provides students with a hands-on introduction to many of the important technologies involved in Web programming, Web site design, and Web server maintenance.
+Topics covered include best practices administration of a Web server, and network considerations specific to the World Wide Web.
 Gives an introduction to the basics of the job role, covers server installation and moves on to configuration and administration of Web servers.
 Prerequisite: ITEC 1002